-- Recipco Corporation v.
-Salomon Smith Barney, et al., FINRA Arbitration No. 06-00393 (FINRA 2007).
-After a seven day trial, Mr. Jablon won a defense award in favor of his client on all claims, including claims for breach of fiduciary duty, breach of contract, and other alleged misconduct.
-Mr. Jablon’s client was also awarded attorneys’ fees.
+- After a seven-day trial, Mr. Jablon won a defense award in favor of his client on all claims, including claims for breach of fiduciary duty, breach of contract and other alleged misconduct.
+His client was also awarded attorneys’ fees.

-- In re the Matter of the Burton Lancaster 1988 Revocable Trust, BP 086877 (Los Angeles Sup.
-Ct.
-2006).
-Mr. Jablon won summary judgment for his client in this complex, multi-party probate court litigation involving alleged misuse of trust assets.
+- Won a summary judgment for his client in this complex, multi-party probate court litigation involving alleged misuse of trust assets.

-- GLOBEtrotter Software, Inc. v.
-Elan Computer Group, Inc., 362 F.3d 1367 (Fed.
-Cir.
-2004).
-Mr. Jablon won summary judgment for his client on claims for tortious interference and unfair competition, and then obtained a published affirmance from the Federal Circuit.
+- Won summary judgment for his client on claims for tortious interference and unfair competition and then obtained a published affirmance from the Federal Circuit.

 Representative criminal cases:

-- United States v.
-Gene F. Haas, CR 06-467-CAS (C.D.
-Cal.
-2007).
-Mr. Jablon represented the prominent owner of a large private machine tool company who was accused of tax fraud and conspiracy.
+- Represented the prominent owner of a large private machine tool company who was accused of a multimillion-dollar tax fraud and conspiracy.

-- United States v.
-Peter B. Tafeen, CR 05-398-PA (C.D.
-Cal.
-2006).
-Mr. Jablon represented a former Executive Vice President of Homestore, Inc. who was accused of securities fraud and insider trading.
+- Represented a former executive vice president of Homestore Inc. who was accused of securities fraud and insider trading.

-- United States v.
-Sultan W. Khan, CR 02-951(A) FMC (C.D.
-Cal.
-2005).
-Mr. Jablon represented a former CEO of a publicly traded technology company who was accused of securities fraud, wire fraud, and money laundering.
+- Represented a former CEO of a publicly traded technology company who was accused of multiple counts of securities fraud, wire fraud and money laundering.

-- United States v.
-William E. Frantz, CR 02-1267(A) MMM (C.D.
-Cal.
-2004).
-After a lengthy trial, Mr. Jablon won an acquittal for his client (a tax attorney) on all five counts of tax evasion and conspiracy to evade taxes.
+- After a lengthy trial, Mr. Jablon won an acquittal for his client (a tax attorney) on all five counts of tax evasion and conspiracy to evade taxes.

 Mr. Jablon has also represented clients (both plaintiffs and defendants) in cases involving patents, business contracts, valuations, securities, real estate, corporate governance disputes, waste of corporate assets, bankruptcy, employment issues, and numerous other matters.
 He has also represented clients in connection with several complex class actions.